open-sauced/maintainer-intro-course/your-team.md

 - **Maintain**: Grant broader management permissions, including deleting branches, editing protected files, and managing releases. <br/> *Suitable for core maintainers responsible for project health.*
 - **Admin**: Provide full control over the repository, including sensitive actions like deleting the repository or changing its visibility. <br/>*Reserved for trusted individuals or those with specific administrative needs.*<br/>

 To access your team's permissions, navigate to your team's page on GitHub and click on the "Settings" tab.
-From there, you can update your team's permissions in the Member privileges section.
+From there, you can update your team's permissions in the "Member privileges" section.

 Here's what it will look like in GitHub: